UMR-CNRM/vortex/sphinx/tutorial/fetch.rst

        section="data-tree",
        key="rootdir",
        # Be sure to replace "/home/user/" by the path where you
-       # extracted the tutorial data archvie.
+       # extracted the tutorial data archive.
        value="/home/user/vortex-tutorial-data/vortex_data_tree",
    )